CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

 ## Unofficial Bugfixes

-### Wasted Stat Upgrades
+- [ ] Wasted Stat Upgrades

-- [ ] Have an agent with a base Fortitude of 65 that has Crumbling Armor's gift, causing the Fortitude level to be 3.
-  Upgrade the agent's Fortitude and verify that the Fortitude level is now 4.
+    - [ ] Have an agent with a base Fortitude of 65 that has Crumbling Armor's gift, causing the Fortitude level to be level 3.
+Upgrade the agent's Fortitude and verify that the Fortitude level is now level 4.

-### Crumbling Armor Bugfix
+- [ ] Crumbling Armor Bugfix
     - [ ] Start a day with an agent that has Crumbling Armor's gift, replace Crumbling Armor's gift, then have the agent do attachment work and make sure the agent doesn't die.

 ## Free Customization